 Generation 9 Starters: Paldea (Sprigatito, Fuecoco, Quaxly)

-With a strong Spanish influence and the introduction of the Terastal phenomenon, Gen 9’s starters were a hit.
+Gen 9’s starters were popular with a strong Spanish influence and the Terastal phenomena introduced.
 Fuecoco’s goofy charm, Quaxly’s sass, and Sprigatito’s cuteness made it hard to choose just one.

 Generation 10 and Beyond: What’s Next?